 La Libre, 11 December 2013 : "Près de 2 milliards pour l'innovation et les PME belges"

 TRENDS-TENDANCE, 27 June 2013 : "Un réseau européen au service des entreprises"

 La Dernière Heure, 29 February 2012 : "Se frayer un chemin vers l'Europe"

-Held last June 17, the second edition of “E² Tech4Cities” confirmed his status of high-quality, international event.
-Take a look to the video here
+Held last June 17, the second edition of “E² Tech4Cities” confirmed his status of a high-quality international event.
+Take a look at the video here